drozd324/GPU_Delaunay_Triangulation/thesis.typ

 = Algorithms

 	In this section we focus on two types of algorithms, serial and parallel, but with a major focus on the parallel algorithm.
-Commonly algorithms are first developed with a serialized verion and only later optimized into parallelized versions if possible.
-This is how I will be presenting my chosen Delaunay triangulation algorithms in order to portray a chronolgical development of ideas used in all algorithms.
-And so we first begin by explaining the chosen serial verion of the DT algorithm.
+Commonly algorithms are first developed with a serialized version and only later optimized into parallelized versions if possible.
+This is how I will be presenting my chosen Delaunay triangulation algorithms in order to portray a chronological development of ideas used in all algorithms.
+And so we first begin by explaining the chosen serial version of the DT algorithm.

 == Serial